MeshFEM/catamari/README.md

 Examples of running the DPP sampler to generate uniform samples from the space of spanning trees of a 2D grid graph are given in [example/uniform_spanning_tree.cc](https://gitlab.com/hodge_star/catamari/blob/master/example/uniform_spanning_tree.cc).
-A maximum likelihood 60x60 result might look like:
+A (lexicographically greedy) maximum likelihood 60x60 result might look like:

 ![](./images/uniform_spanning_tree_greedy-60x60.png)

 while a random rexample might look like: